-A few weeks ago, I wrote a post about our first attempt to can dill pickles.
+A few weeks ago, I wrote a post about our first attempt to can dilly beans (we had previously made many, many batches of refrigerator dilly beans).
 At that point, my recipe didn’t vary from the recipe in Canning for a New Generation.
-This past weekend, Toby and I put up another four quarts and eight pints of dill pickles and tweaked the recipe a bit.
-Our adapted recipe for canned dill pickles follows.
+This past weekend, Toby and I put up another six pints of dilly beans and tweaked the recipe a bit.
+Our adapted recipe for canned dilly beans follows.

 Adapted from Canning for a New Generation by Lianna Krissoff